 How much does it cost to enter?

-The cost to enter is $5 per participate.
+The cost to enter is $5 per participant.

 Do I have to do a certain distance?

-We have three event to choose from.
+We have three events to choose from.
 The decision is up to you.
 We encourage you to select a distance that will challenge you!

 What if my child gets overwhelmed at the event?